Special subvarieties of non-arithmetic ball quotients and Hodge Theory: Special points and their Zariski closure

 \subsection{\texorpdfstring{$\Gamma$}{gamma}-special points}

-We first consider zero dimensional $\Gamma$-\emph{special subvarieties} of $S_\Gamma$.
+We first introduce the notion of zero dimensional $\Gamma$-\emph{special subvariety} of $S_\Gamma$.
 Here we denote by $K$ the totally real field associated to $\Gamma$, and $\mathbf{G}$ the $K$-form of $G$, given by Theorem \ref{strategy1}. \begin{defi} A point $x \in X$ is \emph{pre}-$\Gamma$-\emph{special} if the smallest $K$-subgroup of $\mathbf{G}$ whose extension to the real numbers contains the image of

 is commutative.
 A point $s\in S_\Gamma$ is $\Gamma$-\emph{special} if it is the image along $\pi: X \to S_\Gamma$ of a pre-$\Gamma$-special point $x\in X$. \end{defi} The following can be proven as in the classical case of arithmetic Shimura varieties.
 From now on, we fix an algebraic closure of the field of rational numbers, denoted by $\Qbar$. \begin{prop} Every $\Gamma$-special subvariety contains an analytically dense set of $\Gamma$-special points.
 Pre-$\Gamma$-special point are defined over $\Qbar$, with respect to the $\Qbar$-structure given by looking at $X$ inside its associated flag variety $X^\vee$. \end{prop} \begin{proof} Let $S_{\Gamma_H}$ be a $\Gamma$-special subvariety associated to $(H,X_H, \Gamma_H)$.
 First notice that if one $\Gamma$-special point exists in $S_{\Gamma_H}$, then there is a dense set of $\Gamma$-special points.
 Indeed each point in $\pi(\mathbf{H}(K).x) \subset S_{\Gamma_H}$ is again $\Gamma$-special and the set $\mathbf{H}(K).x$ is dense by the usual approximation property.